wing5wong/artisan-whs-static/source/_news/2019-08-13_whs-runner-up-in-premier-a1-final.md

 ---
-title: 'Not the result WHS were after, but great season all the same!'
+title: 'Not the result WHS were after, but a great season all the same!'
 date: 2019-08-13T03:41:41.204Z
 image: >-
   https://res.cloudinary.com/whanganuihigh/image/upload/v1565668223/Prem_1_final_good_chron_13.8.19.jpg